subquery/documentation/docs/subquery_network/node_operators/setup/install-linux.md

 ### Docker Log Rotating

-If you've done the above setup, you surely see everything is running in docker, both indexer services and subquery jobs.
+If you've done the above setup, you surely see everything is running in docker, both Node Operator services and subquery jobs.
 With the time going, log will swallow a huge of your local disk and you may have to stop the service to clean it up.

 To avoid running into this situation, you can do the following settings.